jedisct1/rust-jwt-simple/README.md

 * Ed25519
   * `EdDSA`

-JWT-Simple uses only pure Rust implementations, and compiled out of the box to WebAssembly/WASI.
-It is fully compatible with Fastly's Compute@Edge service.
+`jwt-simple` uses only pure Rust implementations, and compiled out of the box to WebAssembly/WASI.
+It is fully compatible with Fastly's _Compute@Edge_ service.